jakerella/p52/rules/02_setting_up_a_session.md

 Once you have chosen a scenario (or when continuing a scenario), the next step is to choose a quest for your character(s).
 Often within a scenario the quests will be ordered to form a storyline.
 While you do not necessarily have to do these in order, that is how the story was written.
 Other scenarios may simply be a loose collection of quests in the same universe, in which case you should choose whichever quest sounds good that day!

-Every quest will have a description of the setting and goal, certain starting items, and a bonus for completing it.
+Every quest will have a description of the setting and goal, certain starting items (maybe), and a bonus for completing it.
 Note that for any quest bonuses, the "Level" used is the final character level after all experience outside of the bonus has been applied.

 ### Determine the Environment